 - UNC Pembroke CARE Resource Center offers assistance for those in need and ways for volunteers to get involved and help in relief efforts.

-Join the UNC disaster relief listserv
+Join the Carolina disaster relief listserv

 The Hurricane Matthew disaster relief listserv is for those interested in receiving communication about UNC efforts relating to Hurricane Matthew.
 To join the listserv, visit Hurricane Matthew disaster relief listserv.